An official army family and MWR Site

 On Post High School 1

-Copperas Cove HS • Ellison HS • Harker Heights HS • Killeen HS • Shoemaker HSMFLC are
+Copperas Cove HS • Ellison HS • Harker Heights HS • Killeen HS • Shoemaker HS

 • Masters or Doctorate-level licensed counselors specializing in child and youth behavioral issues.